rshaojimmy/OSAD/README.md

 To run the test file: python test.py

-It will generate txt file that contains the score for close-set accracy and AUROC.
+It will generate .txt file that contains the score for close-set accuracy and AUROC.

 # Acknowledge
 Please kindly cite this paper in your publications if it helps your research: